-What we do have in increasing numbers, are managed motorways with speed limit matrix-signs tied-in with speed cameras, and the ability at peak times to use the hard shoulder as an additional lane.
-And from my experience commuting on the M1, which has been a managed motorway between Bedford and Watford for a couple of years now, is that traffic now flows for more of the time, even during the rush (five) hour(s).
-Queues now tend to happen if something goes wrong, and less likely simply because of sheer weight of traffic.
+What we do have in increasing numbers are managed motorways with speed limit matrix-signs tied-in with speed cameras and the ability at peak times to use the hard shoulder as an additional lane.
+My experience commuting on the M1, which has been a managed motorway between Bedford and Watford for a couple of years now, is that traffic now flows for more of the time, even during the rush (five) hour(s).
+Queues now tend to happen if something goes wrong and are less likely simply because of sheer weight of traffic.

-On that proviso, I’d go further by making it that when the NSL sign – the circle with a diagonal stripe through it – appears on those gantry signs, it has the same meaning as in Germany.
+On that proviso, I’d go further by suggesting that, when the NSL sign – the circle with a diagonal stripe through it – appears on those gantry signs, it has the same meaning as in Germany.
 That is, derestricted.
 There are times and conditions when going considerably faster than 80mph is perfectly safe – and our friends across the Channel have proved that.
-Yes, they’re more disciplined on the motorways, and the TÜV test is tougher than or MoT, but what a great benefit.
+Yes, they’re more disciplined on the motorways and the TÜV test is tougher than or MoT, but what a great benefit.
 I can wish…

 Of course, it isn’t just motorways where limits need review.
 Single-carriageway A-roads are currently being choked by HGVs that – legally – are unable to drive faster than 40mph.
 Why is this so?
 The rest of Europe has set the HGV limit on similar roads between 80-90km/h (50-56mph), so why do we have to drag along at 1940s speed levels?